JonusNattapong/Scrape-Thai-Web/youtube_scraper/README.md

 - Third-party services for video transcription

 For comments, consider:
-- YouTube Data API v3 for official access
+- YouTube Data API v3 for official access (requires API key)
 - Manual collection for small datasets
+- Free libraries like `scrapetube` (limited functionality)
+- Requests-based approaches (may not work due to API changes)

+## Free Libraries Tested

+- `youtube-transcript-api`: Works for manual transcripts, issues with auto-generated
+- `scrapetube`: Limited comment functionality
+- `pytube`: No comment support
+- Requests-based: YouTube API changes make it difficult

+## Recommendation

+For production use, consider using the YouTube Data API v3 with proper authentication for reliable access to comments and transcripts.